conan-io/conan-center-index/docs/consuming_recipes.md

 ## Isolate your project from upstream changes

-There are two main ways you can isolate your project from changes in recipes:
+The minimum solution involves small changes to your Conan client configuration by

+* **Pin the version of every reference you consume in your project** using either:
+  * [recipe revision (RREV)](https://docs.conan.io/en/latest/versioning/revisions.html): `foo/1.0@#RREV` instead of `foo/1.0` in your conanfile.
+[Activation Instructions](https://docs.conan.io/en/latest/versioning/revisions.html#how-to-activate-the-revisions)
+  * [lockfiles](https://docs.conan.io/en/latest/versioning/lockfiles/introduction.html) (please, be aware there are some [knowns bugs](https://github.com/conan-io/conan/issues?q=is%3Aissue+lockfile) related to lockfiles that are not being fixed in Conan v1.x).

+For larger projects and teams it is recommended to add some infrastructure to ensure stability by

  * **Cache recipes in your own Artifactory**: your project should use only this remote and new recipe revisions are only pushed to your Artifactory after they have been validated in your project.
- * **Pin the version of every reference you consume in your project** using recipe revisions and lockfiles.

 ### Use your own Artifactory instance